Tareeq05/content-ops-starter/content/pages/index.md

 sections:
   - type: GenericSection
     title:
-      text: WHAT CAN WE GET YOU.
+      text: 'WHAT CAN WE GET YOU,'
       color: text-dark
       type: TitleBlock
     subtitle: SEND US